google/WebFundamentals/src/content/en/fundamentals/performance/why-performance-matters/index.md

 When you know _what_ resources you need to send for your app to be as beautiful and functional as you want it to be, think next about _how_ you send them.
-As is the case with forethought and prevention, delivery is vital to a fast user experience.
+As is the case with forethought and prevention, delivery is vital to building fast user experiences.

 - [Migrate to HTTP/2](/web/fundamentals/performance/http2/).
 HTTP/2 addresses many
 performance problems inherent in HTTP/1.1, such as concurrent request limits and